GenericMappingTools/website/about/index.rst

 1989 and continued the GMT development.
 Version 2.0 was released with an article in EOS, October 1991, and quickly spread worldwide.
 Version 3.0 in 1993 which was released with another article in EOS on August 15, 1995.
 A major upgrade to GMT 4.0 took place in Oct 2004.
-Finally, in 2013 we released the new GMT 5 series and we have updated this tutorial to reflect the changes in style and syntax.
-However, GMT 5 is generally backwards compatible with GMT 4 syntax.
+Finally, in 2013 we released the new GMT 5 series, which are generally backwards compatible with GMT 4 syntax.
 GMT is used by tens of thousands of users worldwide in a broad range of disciplines.